KuraFire/consent-play/README.md

-# consent-play
+# Consent& Play
-The website for Consent &amp; Play, a multimedia publication for new ways of interacting.
+Consent &amp; Play is a multimedia publication for better ways of interacting.